fbpx For PhD fellows | The Oslo School of Architecture and Design

 There are normally two opponents.
 The two opponents must be members of the assessment committee and are appointed by AHO.
 The public defence will be chaired by a person appointed by AHO.
 The chair will provide a brief account of the submission and the assessment of the thesis and the trial lecture.
 The PhD candidate will then explain the purpose and the results of the scientific investigation.
 The first opponent will open the discussion and the second opponent will close the opposition.
 AHO may, if necessary, determine a different task distribution between the opponents, and between the PhD candidate and the first opponent.

 Once the first opponent has concluded the arguments, members of the audience are given the opportunity to comment ex auditorio.
+The other attendees who wish to oppose ex auditorio must, during the defense, notify the chair of the defense within the deadline set by them.
 One of the opponents will then conclude the opposition before the chair concludes the disputation.

 The assessment committee submits its report to AHO in which it explains how it has assessed the public defence of the thesis.
 The report must conclude whether or not the defence is approved.
 If the defence of the thesis is not approved, the assessment committee must give reasons for this.